Goals of the Lighthouse Passport Program

 - Society stamps held at headquarters for lighthouses.
-Currently this includes stamps from Hawaii, Isle Royale and Texas.
+Currently this includes stamps from Isle Royale (4) and Texas (1).
 These stamps are available upon request (see “Obtaining stamp images via mail”)

 - A National Park Service cancellation stamp which identifies the lighthouse (e.g. Cape Hatteras).

 - Special stamps produced for lighthouses visited on tours conducted by the U.S. Lighthouse Society.
 These are only available to tour participants.

 - A photograph of the light you took, reduced in size to fit into the passport book square, along with the date that you visited the lighthouse.
 Photos of international lighthouses or any structure not listed as a participating location will not be counted.
 Since a major purpose of the program is to generate donations, we request that you limit the number of photos.

 In order to qualify for the “Stamp Only” Achievement Award, a passport cannot contain any photographs - only stamps as listed above.

 Obtaining your achievement awards (Patches, Wings & All Stamp Flags)

 In order to obtain your achievement awards and be listed in our Hall of Fame, each Passport must contain 60 entries.
 If you are not able to fit four stamps on each page, use the blank pages in the back of the book to complete this requirement.
 There are several ways for you to obtain your awards.
 These are listed in the order of speed of processing and return.

 - Scan the images in your passport and attach the scans to an email to: firstname.lastname@example.org.

 - Mail your Passport (same address as in #1) and include $4 for return postage.
 It is recommended that you obtaining a tracking number when you mail it to the office.
 Include an email address to receive an acknowledgement that we received your passport.